Skip to main content

 Restrictions on supplying arms or related matériel

-It is prohibited to directly or indirectly supply, sell or transfer arms or related matériel to The Taliban, or to a person or entity designated for the purpose of The Taliban regime.
+It is prohibited to directly or indirectly supply, sell or transfer arms or related matériel to the Taliban or to another person or entity designated for the purpose of the Taliban sanctions regime.

-Arms or related matériel includes, but is not limited to, weapons, ammunition, military vehicles and equipment, and spare parts and accessories for any of those things.
+Arms or related matériel includes, but is not limited to, weapons, ammunition, military vehicles and equipment, and spare parts for any of those things.
 It also includes paramilitary equipment.
 While each case will be considered individually, goods on the Defence and Strategic Goods List are likely to be considered arms or related matériel.
 Depending on the context, end user and end use, other goods may also be considered arms or related matériel.
-Go to Factsheet: Arms and Related Matériel for information on what to consider when assessing whether a good is an arm or related matériel.
+Go to Factsheet: Arms and Related Matériel for information on what to consider when assessing whether goods are an arms or related matériel.

 Restrictions on providing certain services

-It is prohibited to supply technical advice, assistance or training related to military activities to the Taliban or to a person or entity designated for the purposes of The Taliban sanctions regime.
+It is prohibited to provide technical advice, assistance or training related to military activities to the Taliban or to another person or entity designated for the purposes of The Taliban sanctions regime.

 Restrictions on dealing with the assets of designated persons or entities (requirement to freeze assets)